raxjs/rax-materials/README.md

 $ npm run start
 ```

+PS:
-PS: If you want to preview scaffold project, Please see [config.ts](./scripts/ejsRender/config/ts) first!
+* If you want to preview scaffold project, Please see [config.ts](./scripts/ejsRender/config/ts) first!
+* Don't run npm install in scaffolds dir, it will slow down the process speed!

 ### Add New Material